rogorido/sistercities/sistercities.md

 # Graphics with ggplot2

 There are several ways to analyze the data we have prepared, but in this tutorial we will concentrate on their graphical representation.
-In R there are three main possibilities to create graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the package [lattice](http://lattice.r-forge.r-project.org/), and finally [ggplot2](http://ggplot2.tidyverse.org/), created by [Hadley Wickham ](http://hadley.nz/) and which is the system we will learn here.
+In R there are three main possibilities to create graphs: the [plotting functions](https://stat.ethz.ch/R-manual/R-devel/library/graphics/html/plot.html) provided by the standard installation of R, the package [lattice](http://lattice.r-forge.r-project.org/), and finally [ggplot2](http://ggplot2.tidyverse.org/), created by [Hadley Wickham ](http://hadley.nz/).

 ## ggplot2: General aspects